jjharsono1/anomaly-network-detection/index.md

     <td><img src="train-log-scaled.png" alt="2"></td>
    </tr>
    <tr>
-      <td>**Figure 2** ARIMA model anomaly detections using a 99% CI on the training set.
+      <td><b>Figure 2</b> ARIMA model anomaly detections using a 99% CI on the training set.
 The conditions generating the data: 40ms latency and 1/5000 packets dropped shifting to 320ms latency and 1/1250 packets being dropped.
 Time is measured in units of 20s since the ARIMA model trains on 20s aggregations of packets per second as a single data point. </td>
-      <td>**Figure 3** ARIMA model 99% CI predictions on training data with a log scale.
+      <td><b>Figure 3</b> ARIMA model 99% CI predictions on training data with a log scale.
 The conditions generating the data: 40ms latency and 1/5000 packets dropped shifting to 320ms latency and 1/1250 packets being dropped.
 The ARIMA forecasts can be seen in orange.
   </td>
   </tr>
 </table>